ankakulka/tech-scribe/content/posts/css-animation-tutorial.md

     position: absolute;
     margin: auto;
 }
 ```

-The next steps will explain how I animated individual parts of the image.
+The next steps will explain how to animate individual parts of the image.

-Animating the circle
+### Animating the circle
 I'll start with the outermost layer, the circle.
 There's only one element in this image so I can use this as a selector without adding the element id.

 ```css